Nagpur: Early and medieval history

 Human existence around present-day Nagpur can be traced back 3000 years to the 8th century BCE.
 Mehir burial sites at the Drugdhamna (near the Mhada colony) indicate that the megalithic culture existed around Nagpur and is still followed.
 The first reference to the name "Nagpur" is found in a 10th-century copper-plate inscription discovered at Devali in the neighbouring Wardha District.
-The inscription is a record of grant of a village situated in the Visaya (district) of Nagpura-Nandivardhana during the time of the Rastrakuta king Krsna III in the Saka year 862 (940 CE).
+The inscription is a record of the grant of a village situated in the Visaya (district) of Nagpura-Nandivardhana during the time of the Rastrakuta king Krsna III in the Saka year 862 (940 CE).

 Towards the end of the 3rd century, King Vindhyasakti is known to have ruled the Nagpur region.
 In the 4th century, the Vakataka Dynasty ruled over the Nagpur region and surrounding areas and had good relations with the Gupta Empire.
 The Vakataka king Prithvisena I moved his capital to Nagardhan (ancient name Nandivardhana), 38 km from Nagpur.
 After the Vakatakas, the region came under the rule of the Hindu kingdoms of the Badami Chalukyas, the Rashtrakutas.
 The Paramaras or Panwars of Malwa appear to have controlled the Nagpur region in the 11th century.
 A prashasti inscription of the Paramara king Lakshmadeva (r. c.
-1086–1094) has been found at Nagpur.
+1086–1094) was found at Nagpur.
 Subsequently, the region came under the Yadavas of Devagiri.
 In 1296, Allauddin Khilji invaded the Yadava Kingdom after capturing Deogiri, after which the Tughlaq Dynasty came to power in 1317.

 In the 17th century, the Mughal Empire conquered the region, however during Mughal era, regional administration was carried out by the Gond kingdom of Deogarh in the Chhindwara district of the modern-day state of Madhya Pradesh.
 In the 18th century, Bhonsles of the Maratha Empire established the Nagpur kingdom based in the city.